 I want to have sex without condoms

-With up to 99% effectiveness at preventing HIV acquisition when taken as prescribed, PrEP can be your own personal bodyguard.
+PrEP is extremely effective at preventing HIV.
+When taken as prescribed, PrEP can be your own personal bodyguard.
 But it’s really important to remember that PrEP doesn’t prevent other STIs like syphilis and gonorrhoea, so condoms are still an important prevention tool.

 No results available